Skip to product information

 About the Print

-Sharecropper is among Elizabeth Catlett’s most recognized and enduring images.
-Rendered with quiet strength and clarity, the portrait conveys dignity, labor, and resilience—central themes in Catlett’s lifelong commitment to representing Black life with honesty and respect.
+Sharecropper is among Elizabeth Catlett's most recognized and enduring images.
+Rendered with quiet strength and clarity, the portrait embodies dignity, labor, and resilience—central themes throughout Catlett's lifelong commitment to representing Black life with honesty and respect.

 Provenance & Publication